dotnet-foundation/foundation/guidance/new-projects.md

        assignment to the .NET Foundation
  - [ ] If applicable, update any websites associated with the project to include "Supported by the <a href="http://dotnetfoundation.org">.NET Foundation</a>" or similar link back to the .NET Foundation in the footer.
+If applicable, please include image links from [our swag repo](http://GitHub.com/dotnet/swag).
+(We think a link in the footer using the horizontal logo looks very nice.)
  - [ ] [Sign up for Project Leader news](http://eepurl.com/bOCfJP)
  - [ ] Configure any resources requested from the .NET Foundation (SSL Certs, Code Signing, Secret Management, Build Servers etc)